Nicolae Crevedia: Final return

 Despite being left-wing and Jewish, Crohmălniceanu discovered that he liked the poetry of both Crainic and Crevedia, and made efforts to have it revisited; as he recounts, these were received with indignation by the communist poet Eugen Jebeleanu, who called Crevedia a "hooligan".
 Crevedia himself was moved by Crohmălniceanu's work, and the two, later joined by Crainic, had cordial meetings in the early 1970s.
-Before his 1978 death, Crevedia put out the anthology Epigramiști români de ieri și de azi ("Romanian Epigrammatists Past and Present", 1975) and included his previously unpublished verses in Vinul sălbatic ("Wild Wine", 1977).
+Crevedia continued to appear in public, and on March 31, 1970 was billed alongside Neagu Rădulescu at a Sala Dalles event, where they were to discuss the atmosphere of old literary cafés.
+He visited Covasna in October 1975, reading samples of his own poetry to mark Ștefan Octavian Iosif's centennial.
+In his final years, he put out the anthology Epigramiști români de ieri și de azi ("Romanian Epigrammatists Past and Present", 1975) and included his previously unpublished verses in Vinul sălbatic ("Wild Wine", 1977).